DeNederlandscheBank/data-patterns/docs/usage.rst

     df_results = miner.analyze(df)

 The result is a DataFrame with the results.
-The first part of the DataFrame now contains
+If we select ``result_type = False`` then the first part of the output contains

 +-----------+--------------+-------------+------------+-------------+------------+---------+---------+
 |index      |result_type   |pattern_id   |P columns   |relation type|Q columns   |P values |Q values |